abhayagiri/beginning-our-day/manuscripts/aa.md

 we see this clearly, the causes for conflict, confusion, stress, and living a burdened life are no longer generated.

-# Seeing Clearly into the Chain of Causation
+# Seeing Clearly Into the Chain of Causation

 ## Ajahn Amaro